ethan201not404/Math-Mentorship-2024/README.md

 ## My Research Topic
-My research topic is **Integer Partitions, Insights from Discrete Mathematics**.
+My research topic is **From Integer Partitions to Rooted Trees, Insights from Discrete Mathematics**.

 I would like to extend huge thanks to my mentor, [Claire Zhao](contact.zhao@mail.utoronto.ca), University of Toronto, for his guidance and mentorship!